 Can the Drug Tests be Beaten?

 High school students who use drugs may be aware of techniques that are designed to mask their use or detoxify the system.
-There is all sorts of information on the subject to be found online, and there are even companies that sell “clean” urine for those about to be tested.
+Students will try and find ways to beat a drug test.
+There is all sorts of information on the subject to be found online, and there are even companies that sell “clean” or fake urine for those about to be tested.
 Most of these products and techniques are specifically for urine tests for cannabis, but it’s a growing market, and you can now also find masking techniques for hair and oral tests, as well as tests for multiple drugs.

 These products sell for a lot of money, and the harsh reality is that most don’t work or are easily spotted during testing.
 Even when the product successfully masks the drug, the product itself is discovered during the test, which is generally a sign that the high school student being tested has something to hide, and thus need further screening.
 Some testing programs will even go as far as marking a test “positive” if a masking product is found.